nourlybeque/nourlybeque/README.md

 ## Hi there 👋

 ## 🌱 I’m currently learning data science in Coursera.
 In future, I would like to post my data science projects on GithHub.
-I think that my portfolio of projects help me to land a first hob in my career.
+I think that my portfolio of projects help me to land a first job in my career.
 Wish me luck:)
 <!--
 **nourlybeque/nourlybeque** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.